close print view

 Remember, new drivers need a lot of practice.
 Making mistakes is part of learning.
 Remain calm and focused.
 Teens will show the greatest improvement in the first 1,000 miles to 5,000 miles of driving.

-Michigan's Graduated Driver Licensing: A Guidelines for Parents
+Michigan's Graduated Driver Licensing: A Guide for Parents

 You cannot take this website with you; however, the Michigan's Graduated Driver Licensing: A Guide for Parents contains valuable information on graduated driver licensing, driver education, coaching tips for parents and more.
 Please take the time to read and use this valuable resource.

-Recording behind-the-wheel practice sessions will help to better assess and analyze time spent behind the wheel.
-Use the log found in the appendix of the Driving Skills Test Study Guide to record driving sessions.
+The Driving Skills Test Study Guide will prepare your teen for the driving skills test that is required.
 Take as long as necessary to ensure that your teen is ready to take the driving skills test and is prepared to navigate the roads solo.

 What Every Driver Must Know

 What Every Driver Must Know contains information about operating a motor vehicle safely on Michigan roads and is one of the tools used to teach teen drivers through Michigan driver education programs.
 It is also an excellent source to review or brush up on skills.